bambora/dev.bambora.com/source/includes/online/_checkout.md

 ### Why don't my credit card work when testing?

 * Only test cards are accepted when using your Txxxxxxxxx merchant number (Test mode).
-Use these <a href="/online.html#test-payment-cards">test cards</a> or press "Ctrl + q" to display test cards in the Checkout.
+Use these [test cards](/testcards.html) or press "Ctrl + q" to display test cards in the Checkout.